 Eddie: "When I was a kid, we used to catch them in the sewer drains.
 Some of the kids would pull off their legs and fry 'em in bonfires.
 Used to make me sick.
 I got my first rap protecting a frog's life.
 It's the truth!
 I caught a kid doing that to a frog once.
 I beat him up.
 His mother sent me to a reform school."

-They sneak up to sit on a bench next to the pond so they don't scare the frogs away and we see two bullfrogs sitting next to each other.
+They sit on a bench next to the pond, sneaking up to it so they don't scare the frogs away, and we see two bullfrogs sitting next to each other.

 Eddie: "You know something about frogs?
 If one dies, the other dies.

 Joan: "That's funny.
 Why?"